instantiator/open-social-distributor/README.md

 **UNDER DEVELOPMENT**

 A tool for managing social posts across multiple platforms.
 Simple to configure.
+Offers:

-Offers a CLI for basic configuration and message posting.
-Optionally run a scheduled service as a Docker container or as an AWS Lambda stack.
+* A CLI for basic configuration and message posting
+* A scheduled posting service, as a Docker container or as an AWS stack

 ## CLI options